Marine Insurance and why your Shipments need it

 Purchasing additional cargo insurance is the best way to protect shipments

 Sudden loss of cargo can immediately and dramatically cut into profits and cause a domino effect on the shipper’s business operations for months to come.
-Purchasing cargo insurance is the best way to protect shipments, as it can cover the full cost of the cargo regardless of carrier liability.
+Purchasing additional cargo insurance is the best way to protect shipments, as it can cover the full cost of the cargo regardless of carrier liability.

 What Is All Risk Insurance, Common Exclusions and General Average?

 All Risk insurance is preferred because it offers broad coverage of damages and losses but it’s not always an option for high-risk shipments.
 All-risk insurance covers a wide variety of damages, including theft and weather-related accidents.
 There are also special forms of coverage that include loss or damage due to strikes, riots, or other civil unrest.
-Some types of insurance, including all-risk, cover the risk of general average, which is when all cargo owners must chip in to cover damages resulting from a catastrophic event on a cargo ship.
+Some types of insurance, including all-risk, cover the risk of general average, which is when all cargo owners must chip in to cover damages resulting from a fire on a cargo ship.

 Here are common exclusions:

 - Fees incurred because customs rejected the shipment

 - Hidden defects in goods